 While Shopify claims to be the best solution for online stores, it never said it was the easiest to use.
 However, their user experience is so well-designed that you need very few clicks to create your first store in minutes.
 Adding products and variants is a breeze, and we love the way they link to tutorials – very useful for complete beginners.
 This is particularly helpful, because setting up a Shopify Store is quite a serious affair.
 You’ll need a good couple of hours minimum to configure everything right.

-Wix, like many other solutions, also claims to be the best.
-But one point they really insist on is being super easy to use for creating websites and ecommerce stores.
+Wix, like many other solutions, emphasizes being easy to use for creating websites and ecommerce stores.
 We agree.
-In fact, we’d happily call Wix one of the easiest website builders out there.
+We often refer to Wix as one of the easiest website builders out there.
 Their user experience is excellent, and their tutorials and step-by-step guides are well written and easy to use.

 Compared to Shopify, it’s much easier to style your content pages using Wix’s drag and drop functionality.